Cars

 Young.

-background, and I'd bet that's Keith Barber on the far left at the
+highlight the car.
+The chap on the far left at the

 Brian Powles had hard-'n'-fast cars with monster

 for instance.
-Dick Young photo of #154
+Rick Young photo of #154

 Brian Powles.
 Derek Thornley has told me about Brian's early